-Item 2 – Improved Access To Transportation, Health Care and Assistive Technology
+Item 2 – Improved Access to Transportation, Health Care and Assistive Technology

 Table

 In column one, indicate the number of consumers who required access to previously unavailable transportation, health care services, or assistive technology during the reporting year.
-Of the consumers listed in column one, indicate in column two, the number of consumers who, as a result of the provision of IL services (including the four core services), achieved access to previously unavailable transportation, health care services, or assistive technology during the reporting year.
+Of the consumers listed in column one, indicate in column two, the number of consumers who, as a result of the provision of IL services (including the core services), achieved access to previously unavailable transportation, health care services, or assistive technology during the reporting year.
 In column three, list the number of consumers whose access to transportation, health care services or assistive technology is still in progress at the end of the reporting year.